edu-python-course/workout-template/README.md

 ### Assignment pre-publish check list

+- [ ] Instructions are included to the repl
+- [ ] Tests are configured properly
+- [ ] Check tests are failed for the assignment
-- [ ] Assignment overview is provided
+- [ ] Solution provided
+- [ ] Check tests are passing for the solution
 - [ ] pyproject file is updated
 - [ ] Instructions are included to the repl
 - [ ] Tests are configured properly